• Skip to primary navigation

 It was not good that man should be alone.

 This is the first “not good” in the creation account.
-Therefore, her creation was very important and very good, implied by what God said about how He created her.
+Therefore, her creation was very important to Adam and very good, implied by what God said about how He created her.

 She was created to be a helper comparable to Adam.